iturdikulov/notes/the useless pages.md

 ---
-title: The Useless Pages
 date: 2023-03-12
+draft: true
+sr-due: 2023-07-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-07-16
-sr-interval: 3
-sr-ease: 250
 ---

+# The Useless Pages

 The Useless Web was an example of early web humor.
 Original site you can find in [[internet archive]] -